izyware/izy-proxy/README.md

     mock: false
 ```

+## Data Streaming and QOS
+Use the streamproto1 with the socketReader/Writer nodes to enable QOS monitoring.

+As the first step, setting the `enableQOSMetrics` flag to true for the streamproto1 object, will trigger a call to the qosWriter method everytime an audio packet is recieved.
+A `QOSMetrics` object will be generated and passed on to the the `qosWriter` method.
+The object will have the following properties:

+* head: the header that was immediately preceding the audio packet
+* qosTimestamp: unix timestamp

+A typical implementation may be found in `service/audiooutput`:

+    (xcast) audio source => IzySocketWriterNode => metadata packet(getMetaDataStrFunction) + audio packet => (peer) => IzySocketReaderNode => audio sink
+    (xcast) updateQOSForUser <= socket.on('data') <= Stringify(QOSMetrics) (peer) <= enableQOS?qosWriter

+* peer: qosWriter method serialize the `QOSMetrics`, and write it back to the xcast
+* xcast: the connection.client.QOSMetrics property will be populated by JSON.parsing the incoming data from the socket, and will be aggregated based on user.id into the `QOSSocketWriterData` storeLib variable.

+Eventually, `service/mixeradmin` will push the `QOSSocketWriterData` back to the admin using `socketWriterNode.getMetaDataStrFunction`:
+* xcast: socketWriterNode.getMetaDataStrFunction will pick up the `QOSSocketWriterData` alongside other xcast state objects and serialize them.
+* peer: socketReaderNode.readMetadataPacket will set `storeLib.set('readMetadataPacket')` value which is then consumed by `dashboard/userinput/qos/api` to populate the QOS dashboard.

 ## Handling Domain Based Requests
 Use the http plug-in to handle the domain based requests.
 The http plug-in will use cloudservices data base to configure the raw http handlers.